statycc/loop-fission/README.md

 - Create the appropriate AutoPar.lara directions (that simply ask to fissionize all the loops in the method function that starts with kernel_),
 - Run clava,
 - Copy the optimized file to this folder,
-- Delete the temporary file.
+- Delete the temporary file,
+- Re-insert the directives needed to time our examples[^1].

 * * *